ryan-p-larson/higher-knowledge-graph/README.md

 **Prerequisites**: You will need Node and NPM installed to run the website.

 1. Clone this repository: `git clone https://github.com/ryan-p-larson/higher-knowledge-graph.git`
 2. Change directory to the new folder: `cd higher-knowledge-graph`
-3. Install the neccesary packages: `npm install`
+3. Install the necessary packages: `npm install`
 4. Run the server: `npm start`

 ### Inspiration